-Be careful with companies claiming their products are “cruelty-free” with broad statements, vague claims, and convincing logos.
+Be careful with companies claiming their products are “cruelty-free” with unclear statements, vague claims, and convincing bunny logos.
 When you see a company using any of these claims, be sure to ask for more information.
-If they don’t address your concerns and respond with a vague statement like “we love animals!” then they might be covering something up.
+If they don’t address your concerns and instead respond with a generic statement like “we are strongly against animal testing” then proceed with caution as they may be trying to cover something up.

-These are 5 of the most common cruelty-free labeling loopholes and lies that companies are telling us:
+Below is a list of 5 common cruelty-free labelling loopholes and lies that companies are telling us:

 Claim: “We do not test on animals”

 Some cosmetic brands claim they do not test on animals, however, they may hire others to test their products or its ingredients on animals on their behalf.

 This loophole is commonly used by companies choosing to import and sell their products in mainland China where it is required by law for cosmetics to be tested on animals.
 Companies will try to rationalize that the animal tests administered on their products are being done by a third party or independent laboratories, and not by them.

 Just because someone else is doing the crime for you, doesn’t mean you’re innocent and off the hook.
 Companies need to take responsibility for how and where their products are distributed and the consequences of those decisions.
 So if a brand wants to sell in mainland China and animal tests are mandatory then they gotta own up to it.

 “However, there are some countries that still believe that animal testing is necessary to ensure the safety of cosmetic products, and require animal testing by law.
 In those cases, the national governments conduct their own tests of our products—we do not and will never test on animals ourselves.”
 (Dr. Brandt)

 “In China, where our products are marketed, authorities require that certain imported cosmetics products be tested on animals, considered the best way to guarantee consumer safety.
 We do not perform these tests, which are done by independent laboratories.”
 (Guerlain)